 1. Get a Loan Pre-Qualification

-First, if you’re planning on financing your future home, determine how much you’ll qualify for.
+If you’re on the fence with the decision to rent or buy or a home, it’s good to find out the amount of financing you could potentially qualify for.
 To do this, you’ll want to determine your pre-qualification amount.
 This is a loan amount that a lender estimates based on your self-reported answers.
-If you want to get a quick estimate, check out MilitaryByOwner partner Veterans United to complete their two minute pre-qualification quiz
+If you want to get a quick estimate, check out MilitaryByOwner partner Veterans United to complete their two minute pre-qualification quiz.

 While your pre-qualification amount may buy you a beautiful home with a pool in a gated community in Florida, the same amount may only purchase a one-bedroom condo in an older building near the Pentagon.
 If that’s the case, don’t despair; use this PCS as an opportunity to save for a bigger down payment to help make your dream home a reality next time around.

+Aim for homes 10% below your target amount.
 Though you may have received a pre-approval of $200,000, if you’re planning to finance the entire amount with a zero down payment VA Home Loan as most military families do, then you’ll need to set your home shopping target below that amount.
-Factor in closing costs to include an escrow amount of upfront homeowner’s insurance and upfront tax payments.
+Factor in closing costs to include an escrow amount of upfront homeowners insurance and upfront tax payments.
 Your lender will provide you with a breakdown of the closing costs once you submit your purchase contract, but don’t hesitate to ask for estimates based on your specific housing budget in advance to help make sure that you’re shopping for a home within your budget.
 If you’re using a VA or FHA loan, you’ll have pretty fixed closing costs; make sure to double check with the VA that these closing costs are all allowable.

 The lender won’t be able to provide you with estimates for taxes, but your real estate agent or local tax office will.
 Most of the listings do provide taxes, too, and you can generally find the tax rate for most properties through the online portals for county tax offices.